MicrosoftDocs/xamarin-docs/docs/essentials/email.md

         }
         catch (Exception ex)
         {
-            // Some other exception occured
+            // Some other exception occurred
         }
     }
 }